Ava Li is passionate about traffic engineering, giving back to the community, and sharing snacks.

 Binnie has been known to host an eclectic mix of hard-working employees.
 Ava appreciates being able to talk to people about her life outside of work.
 She likes that she can have professional relationships in tandem with real friendships that exist beyond the office.

-Binnie has won an award as a Top Employer for Young People for a fourth year.
+Binnie has consistently won an award as a Top Employer for Young People.
 For Ava, this achievement means that Binnie is a good place for people who are beginning their careers, or who may not be entirely sure which direction to pursue.
 She sees it as a place where people can come to work and turn to others in the company for support and guidance.
-Her own manager, Ava says, “wants the team to grow as individuals and develop their careers.
+Her manager, Ava says, “wants the team to grow as individuals and develop their careers.
 He understands that when people are bored, it means that they are uninterested or uninspired, and he tries not to let that happen.”
 To Ava, winning this award means Binnie is truly doing something right.

 “Whatever lies ahead, people in my life are there to support me through tough times.”

 “Don’t think too much, just go with the flow.”